damienbod/EmailCalandarsClient/README.md

 ## Requirements

-To send emails using Microsoft Graph API, you need to have an office license for the identity which sends the email.
+To send emails using Microsoft Graph API, you need to have an office license for the Azure Active Directory user which sends the email.

 You can sign-in here to check this: